sththapa/Nepal-COVID-19-new-cases-predictor-project/README.md

   * Matplotlib - for data visualization
   * Seaborn - same use as Matplotlib with additional features
   * Scikit-Learn(Sklearn) - for machine learning modelling
+  * Tensorflow and Keras - for deep learning model

 # EDA
 > Nepal First Five days case which we can see there was no any cases till first five days